solinknicks/skipbutton/README.md

 Download repository and open a command prompt window as and administrator.

-Run the followinng commands: pip install & pyautogui & pip install keybord & pip install time
+Run the followinng commands:

+'pip install pyautogui' &
+'pip install keybord' &
+'pip install time'

 Close window and double ckick on SkipButton.py